Battle of Prenzlau: Retreat east of the Elbe

-The dilapidated fortress of Spandau fell on 25 October to General of Division Louis Gabriel Suchet's division of Lannes' corps.
+The dilapidated fortress of Spandau fell on 25 October to General of Division Louis Gabriel Suchet's division of Lannes' V corps.
 The commandant Major Benekendorf was discussing terms with the French when they rushed the gate and broke into the fortress.
-Altogether, 71 cannon and 920 soldiers, including the 3rd battalion of the König Infantry Regiment #18, three companies of soldiers unfit for field duty, and 65 gunners surrendered, the garrison being released on parole.
+Altogether, 71 cannon and 920 soldiers, including the 3rd battalion of the König Infantry Regiment #18, three companies of soldiers unfit for field duty, as well as 65 gunners, surrendered, the garrison being released on parole.
 In 1808, Benekendorf was hauled before a court-martial and condemned to be shot, but the king commuted his sentence to life in prison.

 On 25 October, Davout's corps marched through Berlin in triumph.
-That evening, Hohenlohe's main body was between Neuruppin and Lindow, Blücher's rear guard division at Neustadt, Oberst von Hagen's infantry and General-Major von Schwerin's cavalry at Wittstock, and General-Major Rudolph Ernst Christoph von Bila's brigade at Kyritz, just north of Neustadt.
+That evening, Hohenlohe's main body was between Neuruppin and Lindow, Blücher's rear guard division at Neustadt, Oberst von Hagen's infantry and General-Major von Schwerin's cavalry at Wittstock, with General-Major Rudolph Ernst Christoph von Bila's brigade at Kyritz, just north of Neustadt.
 Napoleon sent Murat and Lannes marching north from Berlin to intercept Hohenlohe.
 General of Brigade Antoine Lasalle's light cavalry and Grouchy's dragoons were already at Oranienburg with General of Brigade Édouard Jean Baptiste Milhaud's light cavalry nearby.

 Lasalle overtook Schimmelpfennig's 1,300 troops at Zehdenick around noon on 26 October.
 At first, the Prussians held back the French, but the dragoon divisions of Grouchy and Beaumont soon arrived.
 The Königin Dragoons # 5, four squadrons strong, charged and drove back Lasalle's hussars, but Grouchy's dragoons intervened and nearly wiped out the regiment.
 The Prussians lost one color and 14 officers and 250 men killed, wounded, or captured.
 Pursued by the French until evening, Schimmelpfennig's crippled force fled to Stettin.
-Hearing of this setback, Hohenlohe changed his line of march from Gransee farther north through Lychen.
+Hearing of this setback, Hohenlohe changed his line of march from Gransee, choosing to swing farther north, through Lychen.
 On the morning of the 27th he waited at Lychen for Blücher and Bila.
 Since neither turned up, his column set out for Boitzenburg.

 As Hohenlohe neared Boitzenburg on the 27th, he met Graf von Arnim who notified him that he had collected supplies for the hungry soldiers at his manor, the Schloss Boitzenburg.
 Unfortunately, when the Prussians arrived around 2:00 PM they found that Milhaud's cavalrymen got there first and were pillaging the estate.
 It took Hohenlohe's advanced guard three hours to drive Milhaud's brigade out of the town.
 In the meantime, Murat heard the sound of the battle and hurried north with Grouchy's dragoons.
 South of Boitzenburg at Wichmannsdorf, Hohenlohe's right flank guard blundered into Grouchy's column.
 Three regiments of French dragoons drove the Prussian Gensdarmes Cuirassier Regiment # 10 against a marsh and forced its surrender.
 But without infantry, Murat was unable to halt Hohenlohe's column from hurrying past toward Prenzlau.